Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalVictor.md

 [Python](https://pythoneatstail.com/fr/overview-all-articles-fr/signup-and-password-reset-email-verification-allauth-django-fr/)

 So today I learned how to find a way to easily reset a password without to be able to reset a password of anyone.
-That why during my research I found a way to easily to do it, but when Indigo told me he could break the " systems " I want to use, so next time I need to find a way to secure a password I should use to send an email for that
+That why during my research I found a way to easily to do it, but when Indigo told me he could break the " systems " I want to use, so next time I need to find a way to secure a password I should use to send an email for that.

 ## Learning Story #280